qgis/QGIS-Documentation/source/docs/user_manual/processing/3rdParty.rst

 Make sure you install QGIS in your system using the standalone installer.
 That will automatically install SAGA and GRASS in your system and configure them so they can be run from QGIS.
 All the algorithms from these providers will be ready to be run without needing any further configuration.
-If installing through OSGeo4W application, make sure you select for installation SAGA and GRASS as well.
+If installing with the OSGeo4W application, make sure that you also select SAGA and GRASS for installation.

 A note on file formats
 ----------------------

-When using an external software, opening a file in QGIS does not mean that it can be opened and processed as well in that other software.
+When using external software, opening a file in QGIS does not mean that it can be opened and processed in that other software.
 In most cases, other software can read what you have opened in QGIS, but in some cases, that might not be true.
 When using databases or uncommon file formats, whether for raster or vector layers, problems might arise.
-If that happens, try to use well-known file formats that you are sure are understood by both programs, and check the console output (in the history and log dialog) to know more about what is going wrong.
+If that happens, try to use well-known file formats that you are sure are understood by both programs, and check the console output (in the log panel) to find out what is going wrong.

-Using GRASS raster layers is, for instance, one case in which you might have trouble and not be able to complete your work if you call an external algorithm using such a layer as input.
+You might for instance get trouble and not be able to complete your work if you call an external algorithm with a GRASS raster layers as input.
-For this reason, these layers will not appear as available to algorithms.
+For this reason, such layers will not appear as available to algorithms.

-You should, however, find no problems at all with vector layers, since QGIS automatically converts from the original file format to one accepted by the external application before passing the layer to it.
+You should, however, not have problems with vector layers, since QGIS automatically converts from the original file format to one accepted by the external application before passing the layer to it.
-This adds extra processing time, which might be significant if the layer has a large size, so do not be surprised if it takes more time to process a layer from a DB connection than it process a layer from a Shapefile format dataset of similar size.
+This adds extra processing time, which might be significant for large layers, so do not be surprised if it takes more time to process a layer from a DB connection than a layer from a Shapefile format dataset of similar size.

 Providers not using external applications can process any layer that you can open in QGIS, since they open it for analysis through QGIS.

-Regarding output formats, all formats supported by QGIS as output can be used, both for raster and vector layers.
+All raster and vector output formats produced by QGIS can be used as input layers.
 Some providers do not support certain formats, but all can export to common  formats that can later be transformed by QGIS automatically.
-As in the case of input layers, if this conversion is needed, that might increase the processing time.
+As for input layers, if a conversion is needed, that might increase the processing time.

 A note on vector layer selections